21 Best Thanksgiving Side Dishes to Complete Your Holiday Feast

 I looked for fairly easy-to-prepare recipes.
 I also looked for some lighter versions of traditional dishes.

-You may notice that there is not a recipe for dressing (that’s what we call it in the South); you may call it stuffing.
+You may notice that there is no recipe for dressing (that’s what we call it in the South); you may call it stuffing.
 There are just too many versions – even within one family.
 I’ve been using my mom’s version (She didn’t have a recipe and neither do I.) since I was old enough to host my own Thanksgiving meal.

 Let’s start with an interesting way to make Cranberry Sauce.